wbamberg/idl-reference/docs/nsIExternalProtocolService.md

 Given a scheme, looks up the protocol info from the OS.
 This should be
 overridden by each OS's implementation.

-@param aScheme The protocol scheme we are looking for.
-@param aFound  Was an OS default handler for this scheme found?
-@return An nsIHanderInfo for the protocol.

 #### Parameters ####